-R&D is one of the important parts of the Company's operations as through these activities that the Company is able to continuously develop, design, and enhance its products, packaging and processes.
-Over the years OFIH's products have changed in terms of packaging, taste and outlook in order to cater to the changes in consumers' preferences.
+R&D is one of the important parts of the company's operations as through these activities the Company can continuously develop, design, and enhance its products, packaging and processes.
+Over the years OFIH's products have changed in terms of packaging, taste and outlook to cater to the changes in consumers' preferences.

 Apart from the above, packaging has been the main focus of the R&D team.
-It is one of the main aspects of protecting and maintaining the quality of its food products and indirectly supports the environment without damaging it and reduce wastage.
+It is one of the main aspects of protecting and maintaining the quality of its food products and indirectly supports the environment without damaging it and reducing wastage.